Steve Wittman

 After the war, Wittman finished eighth in the 1946 Thompson Trophy race with a clipped-wing Bell P-63 Kingcobra fighter.
 In 1947, Bill Brennand won the inaugural Goodyear class race at the National Air Races piloting Wittman's 'Buster'.
 "Buster" was a rebuild of the pre-war "Chief Oshkosh", went on to win many more Goodyear/Continental Trophy races, and was retired after the 1954 Dansville, New York air races.
 It is now on display at the National Air and Space Museum in Washington, D.C.

 Wittman built an entirely new "Bonzo" for the 1948 National Air Races, where he flew it, finishing third.
 Wittman raced "Bonzo" through the 1950s and 1960s, including the first few Reno National Championship air races, before retiring from Formula One competition in 1973.
 "Bonzo" is now displayed next to Wittman's prewar "Bonzo" in the EAA Aviation Museum, along with several other Wittman airplanes.

 Wittman was manager of the Oshkosh, Wisconsin, airport from 1931 to 1969, which is now named after him (Wittman Regional Airport).
 Wittman became involved in the newly formed Experimental Aircraft Association in 1953 and was instrumental in bringing the EAA's annual fly-in to the Oshkosh Airport in 1970.

 He designed and built the Wittman V-Witt to compete in the new Formula V Air Racing class.
 He competed in races with that aircraft until 1979.
 Winners of the Formula V National Championship are presented with the Steve Wittman Trophy.

 Wittman remained active in aviation his entire life.
 For Wittman's 90th birthday celebration, he demonstrated aerobatic maneuvers in his V-Witt and Oldsmobile-powered Tailwind.
 He also used "Buttercup" to give Young Eagles flights.
-Letters of appreciation were given by President Bill Clinton and Wisconsin Governor Tommy Thompson.
+Letters of appreciation were given by US President Bill Clinton and Wisconsin Governor Tommy Thompson.

-Steve married Dorthy Rady in 1941.
+Steve married Dorothy Rady in 1941.
 He taught her to fly and she accompanied him to most of his races.
-Dorthy died in 1991 and Wittman married Paula Muir in 1992.
+Dorothy died in 1991 and Wittman married Paula Muir in 1992.
 On April 27, 1995, Wittman and Muir took off for a routine cross-country flight from their winter residence in Ocala, Florida, to their summer residence in Oshkosh, Wisconsin.
 The Wittman "O&O" N41SW (41 for 1941, year of his first marriage, plus SW, his initials) crashed five miles south of Stevenson, Alabama, killing both Wittman and Muir.
 The cause was improper installation of the wing fabric, causing it to debond, resulting in aileron/wing flutter.